aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-04-20-cockroachdb-ai-rag.md

 Graph RAG, pioneered by Microsoft Research in their April 2024 paper *"From Local to Global: A Graph RAG Approach to Query-Focused Summarization"*, replaces flat vector chunks with a structured knowledge graph and hierarchical community summaries.

-**How it works:**
+**Indexing phase (offline)**

+1. **Chunk** — source documents are split into text segments, just as in Naive RAG.
-1. **Graph construction** — an LLM extracts entities (people, places, concepts) and their relationships from source documents, building a knowledge graph.
+2. **Entity extraction** — an LLM reads each chunk and identifies named entities (people, places, concepts) and the relationships between them.
+3. **Knowledge Graph** — extracted entities and relationships are assembled into a graph stored in a dedicated Graph DB.
+4. **Community clustering** — a community detection algorithm groups closely related entities into clusters.
-2. **Community detection** — closely related entities are clustered into communities; the LLM pre-generates a summary for each community.
+5. **Community summaries** — the LLM pre-generates a natural-language summary for each cluster; summaries are stored in both the Graph DB and a Vector DB for fast lookup.

-3. **Query time** — instead of searching raw chunks, the query is matched against community summaries.
-Partial answers are generated per community then synthesised into a final comprehensive response.
+**Retrieval & Generation phase (online — per query)**

+6. **Embed query** — the user query is converted into a vector.
+7. **Vector search** — the Vector DB is searched to find the most semantically relevant community summaries.
+8. **Graph hop** — for each matched community, the Graph DB is traversed to retrieve supporting entity relationships and fine-grained evidence.
+9. **LLM synthesis** — all retrieved summaries and graph context are passed to the LLM to compose a comprehensive answer.
+10. **Answer** — the final response is grounded in both community-level and entity-level evidence from across the entire corpus.

 <img src="/assets/img/ai-rag-graph.png" alt="Graph RAG pipeline — Indexing phase (source docs, LLM entity extraction, knowledge graph, community clusters and summaries) and Retrieval & Generation phase (vector DB, community summaries, graph DB traversal, LLM synthesis)" style="width:100%">